just1103/Swift_Syntax/Swift Language Guide & Reference.md

 # 6. Functions (95%)

-Functions are self-contained chunks of code that perform a specific task.
-You give a function a name that identifies what it does (함수의 기능을 식별하는 이름을 지정한다), and this name is used to “call” the function to perform its task when needed. (함수를 호출할 때 함수이름을 사용한다.)

-Swift’s unified function syntax is flexible enough to express anything from a simple C-style function (with no parameter names) to a complex Objective-C-style method (with names and argument labels for each parameter).
-Parameters can provide default values to simplify function calls and can be passed as in-out parameters, which modify a passed variable once the function has completed its execution.

-Every function has a type, consisting of the function’s parameter types and return type.
-You can use this type like any other type in Swift, which makes it easy to 1) pass functions as parameters to other functions, and to 2) return functions from functions.
-Functions can also be 3) written within other functions to encapsulate useful functionality within a nested function scope. (내포된 함수 범위 내에서 유용하게 기능한다.) 내포된 함수 범위 내에서 ????

-- [ ]
 - Defining and Calling Functions

-    When you define a function, you can optionally define one or more named, typed values that the function takes as input, known as `parameters.` You can also optionally define a type of value that the function will pass back as output when it’s done, known as its `return type`.

-    Every function has a function name, which describes the task that the function performs.
-To use a function, you “call” that function with its name and pass it input values (known as `arguments`) that match the types of the function’s parameters.
-A function’s arguments must always be provided in the same order as the function’s parameter list.

-    ```swift
-    func greet(person: String) -> String { // define one input parameter—a String value called person
-        let greeting = "Hello, " + person + "!"
-        return greeting
-    }
-    ```

-    ```swift
-    // 축약형
-    func greetAgain(person: String) -> String {
-        return "Hello again, " + person + "!"  // you can combine the message creation and the return statement into one line
-    }
-    ```

-    In the line of code that says `return greeting`, the function finishes its execution and returns the current value of `greeting`.

-    All of this information is rolled up into the `function’s definition`, which is prefixed with the `func` keyword.
-You indicate the function’s return type with the `return arrow` -> (a hyphen followed by a right angle bracket), which is followed by the name of the type to return.

     ```swift
     print(greet(person: "Anna")) // Prints "Hello, Anna!" - You call the greet(person:) function by passing it a String value after the person argument label